 The kind of trust you choose depends on what you want it to do.
 Here are some of the most common options:

-- Bare trust – the simplest kind of trust, a bare trust just gives everything to the beneficiary straight away (as long as they’re over 18).
+- Bare trust – this is the simplest kind of trust.
+It just gives everything to the beneficiary straight away as long as they’re over 18.

 - Discretionary trust – the trustees have absolute power to decide how the assets in the trust are distributed.
 You could set up this kind of trust for your grandchildren and leave it to the trustees (who could be the grandchildren’s parents) to decide how to divide the income and capital between the grandchildren.
 The trustees will have the power to make investment decisions on behalf of the trust.

 - Mixed trust – combines elements from different kinds of trusts.
-For example, a beneficiary might have an interest in possession in (ie a right to the income of) half of the trust fund and the remaining half of the trust fund could be held on discretionary trust.
+For example, a beneficiary might have an interest in possession (ie, a right to the income) of half of the trust fund.
+The remaining half of the trust fund could be held on discretionary trust.